ShankarJS/javapracticeproblems/README.md

 Structure:
 com ->
 - kunalkushwaha
-- lcwd
-- shankarpractice
+- lcwdlearncodewithdurgesh
-- impproblems -> strings, numbers
+- shankarsharmajip -> numberproblems, stringproblems

 --------------------------------
 #Java programs for practice:

 String Programs:
-Java program to reverse a string? == done
+ 1. Java program to reverse a string? == done
-Write a Java Program to find whether a string is palindrome or not. == done Write a Java Program to find the duplicate characters in a string == done Program to remove the duplicate characters in a string == done How to remove Whitespaces from String == done
+ 2. Write a Java Program to find whether a string is palindrome or not. == done
+ 3. Write a Java Program to find the duplicate characters in a string == done
+ 4. Program to remove the duplicate characters in a string == done
+ 5. How to remove Whitespaces from String == done
-How to remove leading and trailing whitespaces from a string? == done Remove all occurrences of a given character from input String?  == done Java program to get distinct characters and their count in a String? == done Java Program to check if a vowel is present in the string? == done How to prove String is immutable programatically? == Done
+ 6. How to remove leading and trailing whitespaces from a string? == done
+ 7. Remove all occurrences of a given character from input String?  == done
+ 8. Java program to get distinct characters and their count in a String? == done
+ 9. Java Program to check if a vowel is present in the string? == done
+ 10. How to prove String is immutable programatically? == Done

 Number Programs: